 The huge development potential of K12 online education market

-As the younger generation (post-80s and 90s) become parents, they have higher requirements on education for children and spend more on education; as the two-child policy is implemented, the number of children in K12-education age group will increase steadily and market demand will further expand.
+As the younger generation (post-80s and 90s) become parents, they have higher requirements on education for children and spend more on education; as the two-child policy is implemented, the number of children in the K12-education age group will increase steadily and market demand will further expand.
 It is expected the Chinese K12 online education market will grow at a pace of over 30% over the next five years, reaching RMB82.31 billion in 2021.

 In addition, among 32 programs each with a total amount of more than RMB100 million in the online education industry in China in 2016, 15 ones involved K12 online education, making up 46.7%.
-The flow of capital clearly shows the development potential of K12 online education market.
+The flow of capital clearly shows the development potential of the K12 online education market.

 Learning English online remains at the top of the list